Robotic vacuum cleaner: Cleaning modes

-Robotic vacuums have different types of cleaning modes, enabling the robot target specific areas or work more generally, and to function either under direct human control or automatically.
+Robotic vacuums offer different types of cleaning modes, allowing them to target specific areas or clean more generally, either under direct human control or automatically.

 Wet mopping

 Some models can also mop for wet cleaning, autonomously vacuuming and wet-mopping a floor in one pass (sweep and mop combo).

 The mop is either manually wet before attachment to the bottom of the robot or the robot may be able to automatically spray water on to the floor before running over it.

 Some advanced robot vacuum cleaners have a sensor that detects and avoids mopping in carpeted areas.
 However, if there is no sensor, most of the robot vacuum cleaner manufacturers add a no-mop zone feature in the app to make robot vacuums to avoid certain areas to clean.
 These robot vacuums are also capable to mop about 150 m2 in one go.